T32 Pediatric Clinical and Developmental Pharmacology Training Network (PCDPTN)

 - Enable the development of a pediatric pharmacology section within the adult clinical pharmacology department

-An Annual Meeting provides an opportunity for fellows to meet other trainees in the program, learn about research at other institutions, and hear presentations by experts in the field and fellow trainees.
+Since the program’s inception, more than 100 participants have graduated from the T32 training programs.
+An annual meeting provides an opportunity for fellows to meet other trainees in the program, learn about research at other institutions, and access presentations by experts in the field and fellow trainees.